mflowgen/mflowgen/docs/ug-connect.rst

 2. With :py:meth:`Graph.connect`, :py:meth:`Step.o`, and :py:meth:`Step.i`

-:py:meth:`Graph.connect_by_name` tries to automatically connect outputs of one step to inputs of the other step if the files have the same name.
+:py:meth:`Graph.connect_by_name` tries to automatically connect outputs of one node to inputs of the other node if the files have the same name.
 Multiple edges can be drawn with a single call.

-:py:meth:`Graph.connect` explicitly connects a single output of a step (specified by :py:meth:`Step.o`) to a single input of another step (specified by :py:meth:`Step.i`).
+:py:meth:`Graph.connect` explicitly connects a single output of a node (specified by :py:meth:`Step.o`) to a single input of another node (specified by :py:meth:`Step.i`).
 Only a single edge is drawn.

 Graph building is generally cleaner when connecting by name.
-The more explicit connect API is useful when names do not match and it is inconvenient to adjust step configurations to make them match.
+The more explicit connect API is useful when names do not match and it is inconvenient to adjust node configurations to make them match.

 Automatic Connection by Name
 --------------------------------------------------------------------------